 Lunde describes a triumphant atmosphere in VisitOSLO’s offices when the good news broke this morning.
-Oslo is the only Scandinavian destination to be featured on the list, taking its place alongside cities as varied as Seville (Spain), San Juan (Puerto Rico), Canberra (Australia) and Kaohsiung (South-Korea).
+Oslo is the only Scandinavian destination to be featured on the list, taking its place alongside cities as varied as Seville (Spain), San Juan (Puerto Rico), Canberra (Australia) and Kaohsiung (Taiwan).

 Lonely Planet’s editorial director, Tom Hall, explains his choice.